hpcc-systems/DataPatterns/README.md

 ### BestRecordStructureFromPath

-Similar to `ProfileFromPath`, you can obtain the best ECL record structure for a logical file given only its path:
+Similar to `ProfileFromPath`, you can obtain the best ECL record structure for a logical file given only its path.
+Note that this requires HPCC Systems version 6.4.0 or later.

     IMPORT DataPatterns;